rayanramoul/rl-chess/README.md

 	Malus_i := (Gamma*i) * Loser_Malus (negative value)
 ```
 ### Action :
 This is simply the vector of all possible moves for the current player from the actual state.
+The game of chess follow a Markov Decision Process (MDP), the decision is partly random and partly following a decision maker, probability to choose a move from a state is independant of previous states and actions.

 ### Quality :
 This, is the factor that determines which move should the agent do, it represents the evaluation of quality for a given action Ai when on the state Si.
 Initialized with zeros it can be represented as a matrix where the columns are the actions and the lines are the states, then at each batch of games, is updated with the corresponding reward/malus.